Glassy gravity

 Techniques from glass theory can be used to count the metastable states, which give a configurational entropy, or {\it complexity}, $\Sigma$.
 The complexity vanishes in the liquid phase and becomes nonzero in the glassy phase \footnote{The complexity can vanish again at a lower temperature, the ideal glass (or Kauzmann) transition.
 In the ideal glass phase, the logarithm of the number of metastable states is subextensive.}.

 Why should glassiness be present in quantum gravity?
 If space is unstable, then by definition it does not relax back to a simple vacuum; it retains some memory of the random perturbation, if in an encoded form.
-Each equivalence class of perturbations, presumably quantized at the Planck scale, defines a metastable state.
+Each class of perturbations, presumably quantized at the Planck scale, defines a metastable state.
 Moreover, on a larger scale, a black hole, once formed, is difficult to eliminate.
 On timescales where the Hawking process can be ignored, black holes-- and possibly wormholes if they exist-- should create metastable states.

 If Euclidean quantum gravity is glassy, then the partition function $Z$ vastly {\it overcounts} states, since on observable timescales the universe is stuck in one sector of phase space.
-If we are stuck in an atypical vacuum, then $Z$ may not resemble at all the contribution $Z_{\mbox{local}}$ that we infer from local measurements.
+If we are stuck in an atypical vacuum, then $Z$ may not resemble at all the contribution $Z_{\text{local}}$ that we infer from local measurements.
 In principle, this discrepancy could soak up the putative huge contribution of the CC.

 To illustrate our ideas, we consider the conformal mode in 4D Euclidean quantum gravity.
+After integrating out massless matter fields, this becomes a physical mode through the trace anomaly \cite{Antoniadis07,Antoniadis92,Antoniadis92a,Antoniadis94,Mottola06}.
+We consider it here as a self-consistent gravitational theory, which could serve as a template for a more realistic computation including the graviton.
 We apply replica methods from the physics of disordered systems to compute the complexity of the Euclidean theory, in a variational approximation.
 We first consider $S^4$, the Euclidean continuation of de Sitter space.
 We find that although strict $S^4$ does not show metastable states, as soon as we add quenched fluctuations to the background metric, new states appear.
-These new states are unstable, and in our model are not stabilized to create true metastable states.
+In our model these new states are not stabilized to create true metastable states.
 However, this fact alone appears to reconcile earlier results \cite{Marolf11,Anderson14}.
 We find a large complexity of unstable states, suggesting that glassiness is present in quantum gravity.